Obama defends surveillance effort as 'trade-off' for security

 'SPEAK UP'

-Obama noted several times that the surveillance programs were subject to oversight and authorization by Congress, and challenged members of Congress who did not agree with the effort to "speak up.
+Obama challenged members of Congress who did not agree with the effort to "speak up.
 We're happy to have that debate."

 Congressional criticism has been muted, with some Republican and Democrats questioning the programs but most leaders in both parties defending them and saying Congress had been kept informed of their progress.